CyberT33N/javascript-cheat-sheet/README.md

 7. .flat()
 8. remove all duplicates from an array
   <br> 8.1 remove all duplicates from an array of objects by property
+  <br> 8.2 remove all duplicates from an array of objects
 9. Destructuring
 10. Freeze Array
 11. Compare two unsorted arrays